⚠️ This AI-generated report synthesizes publicly available information. AI can make mistakes. Please double check information in this report.

 💰 How CRM Makes Money

-• Revenue is primarily generated through subscription and support fees for its various cloud services.
+• Revenue is primarily generated through subscription and support services, providing a stable and recurring income stream.

 Revenue Breakdown